The Semi-Comprehensive & Ever-Growing List of Crypto Terminology

 ETHEREUM: A type of blockchain network.
 The bitcoin and Ethereum blockchains differ primarily in purpose and capability.
 While the bitcoin blockchain is used to track ownership of the digital currency bitcoin, the Ethereum blockchain can be used to build decentralized applications.

 ETHEREUM CLASSIC (ETC): A type of cryptocurrency that is a continuation of the original Ethereum blockchain following the DAO attack in June 2016.
-Ethereum is essentially a hard fork of the blockchain that was formed to refund the money that was siphoned during the attack (around $50 million).
-Ethereum Classic assumes no hard fork occurred and is supported by those who believe in complete immutability of the blockchain.
+Ethereum is essentially a hard fork of the blockchain that was formed to refund the money that was syphoned during the attack (around $50 million).
+Ethereum Classic assumes no hard fork occurred and is supported by those who believe in the complete immutability of the blockchain.